 Waste is anything we throw away or get rid of, that doesn’t get used.

 How can you help?

-You can help by learning about and practicing the three R’s of waste management: Reduce, reuse, and recycle!
-Practicing all three of these activities every day is not only important for a healthy environment, but it can also be fun too.
+You can help by learning about and practicing the three R’s of waste management: Reduce, Reuse, and Recycle!
+Practicing all three of these activities every day is not only important for a healthy environment, but it can also be fun.
 So let’s take a minute right now to learn more about waste and waste management, so you can become a key player in making our world a safe and healthy place.

 Reducing your Waste: